 - Uličník WANTS to improve the conditions for street performances.

-This year’s Prague Music Festival street art festival will therefore offer over 500 performances and 200 artists at more than 50 locations in Prague from Friday, June 7, to Saturday, June 8, 2019!
+This year’s Prague Music Festival street art festival will therefore offer hundreds of performances and 150 artists at more than 30 locations in Prague from Friday, June 7, to Saturday, June 8, 2019!

 In addition to musical performances, other artists and theatre ensembles such as Cirk La Putyka, Spitfire Company, VerTeDance & Beata Hlavenková and many others will present themselves in the streets of the capital city.